ReddyDivya/my-hashnode-blogs/React/Framer-Motion/FramerMotion.md

 }
 ```
 In this example, when you hover over the <div>, it scales up by 20% (scale: 1.2), giving it a zoom-in effect.
 When you move the mouse away, it returns to its original size smoothly.

+That's really concise and powerful!
+Right?

+I love how we can define the initial and target states.
+Let's see other animation properties that we can use.

+Framer Motion provides a wide range of properties like <b>scale</b>, <b>rotate</b>, <b>translateX</b>, and many more to animate different aspects of an element.
+You can also use the transition prop to define the <b>duration, delay, and easing of the animation</b>.

+That's fantastic!
+You can already imagine how you can use these animations to enhance the user experience in your app.

 These examples demonstrate how you can use Framer Motion to create simple animations.
 By specifying the initial and target values for various properties and defining the desired animation behavior, you can achieve visually appealing effects with just a few lines of code.